 It is almost like an OSIRIS meets Growth sound (although not matching the vocal prowess of both) and it is all in a grandiose, dark and emotional setting that captured my attention.

-Add to it the vocals that had a bit of a lyrical touch to them plus Yuya Hirose‘s outstanding performance as center for this track and yes, you do have here a really solid rock ballad, the 1st by EROSION.
+Add to it the vocals that had a bit of a lyrical touch to them plus Yuya Hirose‘s outstanding performance as the center for this track and yes, you do have here a really solid rock ballad, the 1st by EROSION.

 All in all, EROSION‘s Aspiration is a much softer single than initially expected.
-A softer rock sound and an emotional ballad shed a different light over the talented 5-vocal band that is still trying to find their middle ground.
+A softer rock sound and an emotional ballad shed a different light on the talented 5-vocal band that is still trying to find their middle ground.

 Aspiration is available for purchase at CDJAPAN.